tsontario/Coeus/README.md

 # Quickstart

+Note: you need to have Ruby installed for this application.
+Run `bundle install` in the application directory to load all dependencies.

 Coeus provides a small commandline utility that can be invoked by `bin/coeus` (use `-h` flag for help).
 Example: